Facts, Alternative Facts, and Fact Checking in Times of Post-Truth Politics

 80 Pages Posted: 21 Jul 2017 Last revised: 14 Jan 2018

-How persuasive are "alternative facts," i.e., false statements by populist politicians, in convincing voters?
-How effective is fact checking in countervailing alternative facts?
+How persuasive are "alternative facts," i.e., misleading or outright false statements by populist politicians, in convincing voters?
+How effective is fact checking in countervailing the alternative facts?
 We conduct a randomized online experiment to address these questions in the context of the 2017 French presidential election campaign.
 Marine Le Pen (MLP), the extreme-right candidate who reached the runoff, regularly used alternative facts in support of her policy proposals, to which mainstream media responded with systematic fact checking.
-We expose randomly selected subgroups of a sample of 2480 voting-age French to quotes from MLP containing fake facts about immigration and/or to facts from official sources.
+We expose randomly selected subgroups of a sample of 2480 voting-age French to quotes from MLP containing misleading information about immigration and/or to facts from official sources.
 We find that alternative facts are highly persuasive: voters exposed to MLP rhetoric move their policy conclusions and voting intensions toward MLP.
 Fact checking does nothing to undo these effects despite improving factual knowledge of voters.
-Being exposed only to official facts also backfires, as it increases political support for MLP, although to a smaller extent than alternative facts, despite moving posteriors about facts toward the truth.
+Being exposed only to official facts also backfires on voting intentions, as it increases political support for MLP (although to a smaller extent than alternative facts), despite moving posteriors about facts toward the truth.

 Suggested Citation: Suggested Citation